Es erhub sich ein Streit, BWV 19: Music

 As with other Bach cantatas written for the Feast of St. Michael, this work opens with an "imposing" chorus.
 The opening and closing section of this da capo movement focuses on a single line of text describing the battle against the forces of evil.
 The middle section sets the remaining five lines of the text.
 The movement includes no instrumental introduction, creating an "immediate dramatic effect".
 Craig Smith suggests that the "vaulting high-energy fugue theme is the perfect illustration of the heroic struggle".

 The bass recitative in E minor describes the importance of the victory over Satan, but exudes a sombre mood, suggesting the continued difficulties of mankind.

 The third movement is a soprano aria with obbligato oboes, "an oasis of protective tranquillity" in the major mode.
 However, elements of the music disturb the peace conveyed by the text: the extended ritornello begins with an "odd three-bar phrasing", leading into a passage of constant momentum between the two oboes.

 The tenor recitative is again in the minor mode, this time to describe the fragility of man.
 This movement leads into a striking tenor aria, describing a personal response to the text.
 The aria is the longest movement of the cantata, representing a third of the total length of the work.
 The trumpet plays the full chorale melody of "Herzlich lieb hab ich dich, o Herr", probably with the third stanza mentioning angels in mind, over a Siciliano rhythm in the strings and continuo.

 The penultimate movement is a brief secco soprano recitative that returns to the major mode to prepare the closing chorale.
 The chorale has the feel of a minuet, although there is some tension because of the changing phrase lengths employed by the melody.

-Publication
+Manuscripts and publication

-The text is a reworked version of a libretto which Picander published in 1725.
+Both the autograph manuscript of the score and a complete set of 19 parts are extant.
+Unusually for Bach's third cantata cycle, Bach carefully revised the parts.